 2. PSN performs session lookup in the session cache.
 If the session is to be found, a stale or phantom session issue occurs.

-3. PSN runs Client provisioning policy selection.
-In case, with a phantom session that has a lack of authentication/authorization attributes and all policies configured by the customer are very specific (policies are created for specific Active Directory groups for example) PSN may not be able to assign a right client provisioning policy.
-This can manifest in the error message"Bypassing AnyConnect scan your network is configured to use Cisco NAC Agent".
+3. PSN runs the Client provisioning policy selection.
+In a case where a phantom session that has a lack of authentication/authorization attributes and all policies configured by the customer are very specific (for example, policies are created for specific Active Directory groups), PSN is not able to assign a right client provisioning policy.
+This can manifest in the error message: "Bypassing AnyConnect scan your network is configured to use Cisco NAC Agent".

-4. For the phantom session scenario, the ISE posture module will continue with the Initial posture request.
+4. For the phantom session scenario, the ISE posture module continues with the Initial posture request.
 This request contains information about all security and patch management products detected on the endpoint.

 5. PSN uses information from the request and session attributes to match proper posture policy.
-Since the phantom session has a lack of attributes at this point we may have no policy to match.
-In such a case, PSN replies to the endpoint that it is compliant as this is a default ISE behavior in case of not posture policy match.
+Because the phantom session has a lack of attributes at this point, we have no policy to match.
+In such a case, PSN replies to the endpoint that it is compliant.
+This is a default ISE behavior in the case of posture policy not matching.

 6. PSN returns selected posture policies back to the agent.

-7. The agent returns statuses for each policy/requirement as passed or failed.
+7. The agent returns statuses for each policy/requirement as either "passed" or "failed".

 8. Report evaluation happens on ISE and session status changes to Compliant.

-Note: In case of posture issues caused by the phantom session, the ISE administrator may notice some failed posture COAs as in such case COA requests are executed from the wrong PSNs and for wrong session IDs.
+Note: In case of posture issues caused by the phantom session, the ISE administrator possibly notices some failed posture COAs.
+In such cases, COA requests are executed from the wrong PSNs and for wrong session IDs.

-ISE posture module designed to monitor a limited amount of events on the endpoint to trigger a discovery process.
-List of events which trigger discovery:
+The ISE posture module is designed to monitor a limited amount of events on the endpoint to trigger a discovery process.

-New dot1x authentication, PC unlock, IP address change are not detected by the ISE posture module.
+New dot1x authentication, PC unlock, and IP address change are not detected by the ISE posture module.

 The ISE posture module is unable to detect a new authentication or re-authentication attempt in these scenarios :

-Example of re-authentication on different PSN caused by the outage of the original PSN.
-Scenario with load balancer will look very similar.
-In the case of LB, re-authentication directed to the different PSN as a result of stickiness timer expiration.
+In the case of a load balancer, re-authentication is directed to the different PSN as a result of a stickiness timer expiration.

-2. Session ABC created in the PSN1 session cache.
+2. Session ABC is created in the PSN1 session cache.

 4. Session ABS posture status moves to Compliant.

-5. COA triggered by posture status change leads to re-authentication of the endpoint to apply the next access level.
+5. COA is triggered by posture status change and leads to re-authentication of the endpoint to apply the next access level.

 6. PSN1 becomes unavailable.